jdaviderb/brick/README.md

 Brick is a payment protocol (or sales contract) that allows sellers to tokenize goods, services or assets by setting up a configuration (or conditions of the sales contract), giving to their token some functionalities.
 Here's how it works:

 1. Set the price of the token.
-2. Set the token you want to receive in the sale, you can even get paid in BONK.
+2. Set the token you want to receive in the sale, can be any SPL token.
 3. Choose between an unlimited or limited sale.
 In the case of a limited sale, define how many sales you want to make.
 4. Set the time period during which the buyer can get a refund (it can be set to 0).
 If the buyer burns the token, they won't be able to access the funds, and the seller will have to wait for the set time to withdraw the funds.
 5. If you are building an app that aims to create a marketplace, you have the option to set fees to the permissionless market you are creating.